Using the Web Site

 Under “Web Portion of Student Activities,” click on the link to a specific lesson.
 (If your classes don’t have access to the site, you can use the print alternatives included with the lessons.)

 Hardware and Software Requirements

 The Web site can be accessed with any computer browser.
-To experience full functionality of the site, Adobe Flash Player must be installed on the hard drive of each computer that will access the site.
-Adobe Flash Player is freely available at http://get.adobe.com/flashplayer/.
+To experience full functionality of the site, Adobe Flash Player must be installed on the hard drive of each computer that will access the site (available for free at http://get.adobe.com/flashplayer/).

 We recommend that you keep students in the same collaborative groups for all the activities in the lessons.
 This will allow each group to develop a shared experience with the Web site and with the ideas and issues the activities present.
 A shared experience will also enhance your students’ perceptions of the lesson as a conceptual whole.